snabble/docs/example_pos.md

 }
 ```

-## Create a new CheckoutProcess
+## Create a new Checkout Process

 The customer app initializes a checkout process by sending the signed
-CheckoutInfo and the selected payment method.
+Checkout Info and the selected payment method.

 ```
 > echo '{